Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 More on the Multi-Machine setup here.

-Aximmetry is capable not only to use a wide range of prerecorded footage and data, but also to capture them for various purposes (e.g. post-production).
+Aximmetry is capable not only of using a wide range of pre-recorded footage and data but also of capturing them for various purposes (e.g. post-production).

 Setting Up Internal Video and Tracking Input